 The Department of Biomedical Engineering is located in the Boggs Center for Energy and Biotechnology on the Tulane Uptown Campus and includes more than 16,000 square feet of Biomedical Engineering offices, classroom space, and laboratories.
 Research laboratories and equipment include:

-Apple Xserver; SGI workstations, workstation-class PCs and Macintosh computers in laboratories and the departmental computer laboratory.
+There are multiple workstation-class PCs in laboratories and the departmental computer laboratory.
 Substantial computational facilities are available through the Center for Computational Science (CCS).
 The CCS coordinates interactions between Tulane University students and faculty and the Louisiana Optical Network Initiative (LONI), which provides statewide supercomputing facilities for scientific research and economic development.
 Access to Cypress, the Tulane University High Performance Computer System is available here.

 Lindy Boggs Center Suite 500, Tulane University, New Orleans, LA 70118 504-865-5897 email@example.com